 Permanent Offer Rounds – the Process

-New cycles under both Concession and Sharing permanent offer systems are launched by the ANP with an announcement describing the blocks on offer and the minimum terms required.
+Under both the Concession and the Sharing permanent offer systems, new cycles are launched by the ANP with an announcement describing the blocks on offer and the minimum terms required.

-Qualified participating companies will be required to submit documents showing an interest within a sector and pay a participation fee.
-Once the notice of interest is received by ANP, a Permanent Offer cycle begins which usually takes around 120 days (although this timeline is not guaranteed).
-Once the cycle has begun, additional companies can register, as long as their bids and payments are submitted not less than 30 days prior to the public session declaring the winners.
-The process ends with the public session, where the winning bids are pulled from the acrylic box.
+Qualified participating companies have to submit documents showing an interest within a sector and pay a participation fee.
+Once the notice of interest is received by ANP, a Permanent Offer cycle begins, which usually takes around 120 days (although this timeline is not guaranteed).
+Additional companies can register after the cycle has begun, as long as their bids and payments are submitted not less than 30 days prior to the public session declaring the winners.
+The process ends with fanfare at a public session, where the winning bids are pulled from a transparent acrylic box.

 Contracts will typically be finalized between the winning bidder and ANP within three to six months, assuming the bidders have submitted the appropriate guarantees and paid the signature bonus.

 There are plenty of opportunities on offer, and whatever your priorities, the PGS data library is an excellent place to start evaluating them.
 PGS has been a driver of technological advances in subsurface imaging offshore Brazil for almost 30 years, and the company introduced both 3D seismic and broadband technology to this part of the world.

 You can see the results in our data library, which holds over 250 000 sq. km of MC3D, all acquired by PGS, including ca. 37 000 sq. km GeoStreamer data.
 In addition, we offer over 70 000 sq. km of reprocessed 3D data, including the Santos Vision broadband reprocessing dataset and our 144 000 sq. km Brazil MegaSurvey.